The Unknown (1927 film): Production

 “That The Unknown (1927) was made at MGM borders on the miraculous, but then this was an era of exploratory boundaries, even at the big studios...”
 Biographer Alfred Eaker in Tod Browning (2016).

 The genesis of the story lies in Browning’s reflections on an individual who suffers multiple amputations and the dramatic personal repercussions.
 Browning describes this process as beginning with the spectacle of traumatic disfigurement, rather than plot:

 “The story writes itself after I have conceived the characters.
 The Unknown came to me after I had the idea of a man [Alonzo] without arms.
 I then asked myself what are the most amazing situations and actions that a man thus reduced could be involved...”

 Actor and collaborator Chaney developed his characterization of Alonzo on the same premise: “I contrived to make myself look like an armless man, not simply to shock and horrify you but merely to bring to the screen a dramatic story of an armless man.”

-Metro-Goldwyn-Mayer originally sought to pair new Swedish property Greta Garbo with Chaney, “the man of a thousand faces”, who was emerging as the studio’s top box office draw in 1927, but the female lead went to eighteen-year-old MGM starlet Joan Crawford.
+Metro-Goldwyn-Mayer originally sought to pair new Swedish property Greta Garbo with Chaney, “the man of a thousand faces”, who was emerging as the studio’s top box office draw in 1927, but the female lead went to MGM starlet Joan Crawford.

 Chaney collaborated with real-life armless double Paul Desmuke (sometimes credited as Peter Dismuki), who used his legs and feet to manipulate objects such as knives and cigarettes in frame with Chaney's upper body and face.

 In the original screenplay, Alonzo murders both the doctor and Cojo to eliminate them as witnesses before he returns to claim Nanon, but these scenes never made it to the final print.